 We should also consider to reactivate the formerly rejected TaxonReationship *taxomicallyInduldedIn* which has been removed in the past.
 Using this relation type would be semantically more correct than using includedIn which rather expresses that a group of taxa is included into a bigger group of taxa of all taxa of the same rank.

-#5 Updated by Wolf-Henning Kusber almost 3 years ago
+#5 Updated by Wolf-Henning Kusber about 4 years ago

 PhycoBank can not use classes as published in ICN, ING, NCU because this system differs very much from current classifications.
 PhycoBank checked two modern resources and provides a compilation including classes and divisions most likely accepted by the majority of PhycoBank users as search criteria.
 PhycoBank do not want to establish an own classification system as such.

 Resources consulted: Ruggiero M.A., Gordon D.P., Orrell T.M., Bailly N., Bourgoin T., Brusca R.C., et al. 2015: Correction: A Higher Level Classification of All Living Organisms.
 PLoS ONE 10(6): e0130114. doi:10.1371/journal.